 An MPI inspector will check your product and documentation when your consignment arrives in New Zealand.

 If your product arrives without meeting the requirements, it will be held at the port of arrival.

-Following assessment, the quarantine inspector will advise you that your product will:
+Following an assessment, the quarantine inspector will advise you that your product will:

 - not be cleared unless authorisation status is confirmed (class determination for an exempt from registration product)

 - be returned to sender at your expense, or

 Your agricultural chemicals will be cleared for entry into New Zealand when you have: